 I’m interested in working on difficult problems where thoughtfully designed solutions can significantly improve people’s lives.
-I believe the way business and teams are designed intimately effects the resulting solutions, and for this reason design should be involved at the outset when aligning mission, vision, and strategy.
-I’m currently looking for a full-time product design [...]
+I believe the way business and teams are designed intimately affects the resulting solutions, and for this reason design should be involved at the outset when aligning mission, vision, and strategy.
+I also believe it’s important to trust your [...]

 I’ve found that more than anything, “design” is the decisions made in conversations between teammates.
 To be effective I’ve needed to learn how to stay on the same page as my PM, and for this, the use of a design brief for each project has become instrumental for me.
 In effect, it’s the common vocabulary for talking about and evaluating a project.

 When App.net became a thing last summer, everyone thought it was a Twitter clone.
 That’s a huge marketing problem because most people in the startup community still don’t understand that App.net is offering a development platform for social products, one that comes with a clear business model that foregoes advertising, an active community of users, and exciting implications for improved UX across the app ecosystem.